breatheco-de/assets-old/apis/README.md

 1. [/Credentials](./credentials/README.md): OAuth implementation on the BC Platform
 2. [/Quizes](./quiz/README.md): Used by the breathecode platform quizes.
-2. [/Lessons](./lesson/README.md): All the lessons include on breathecode.
+2. [/Lessons](./lesson/README.md): All the lessons included on breathecode.
 3. [/Sounds](./sound/README.md): Sounds for games and tutorials.
 4. [/NPS](./nps/README.md): API implementation for Net Promoter Score
 5. [/Kill-The-Bug](./kill-the-bug/README.md): Great game to play with audiences interested in learning to code.
 6. [/VTutorials](./vtutorial/README.md): Use by the breathecode platform to enhance the video tutorials (captions, instructions, etc).
 7. [/Syllabus](./syllabus/README.md): All the syllabus available on the BC Platform
 8. [/Replit](./replit/README.md): All the replits available on the BC Platform
+9. [/Projects](./project/README.md): All the lessons included on projects.breatheco.de
-9. [/Projects](./projects/README.md): Proxy inteface to the projects API 10.[/Img](./img/README.md): Database of images for tutorials, marketing, etc.
+10.[/Img](./img/README.md): Database of images for tutorials, marketing, etc.
 11.[/Fake](./fake/README.md): A series of endpoints exposed for dummy calls on the breathecode tutorials and exercises 12.[/Hooks](./hoos/README.md): Hooks used by 3rd party services like ActiveCampaign, Zapier, etc.